Via Potentia is now operating as Stronghold Jiu Jitsu.

 Via Potentia ~ Modern Self Defense Training

-Our next free seminar on self defense and physical conditioning is Friday, April 26 from 6 - 9 PM.
+Our next free seminar on self defense and physical conditioning is Friday, September 26 from 6 - 9 PM.
 Call or email to confirm availability and save a space.

 Class calendar → What we teach → What people are saying → Check it out → Getting started → Ask a Question